Cryptocephalus querceti

 ......

 A very rare Cryptocephalus beetle, having RDB2 status and known from only a handful of UK sites.
 Adult Cryptocephalus querceti have a preference for feeding on the epicormic growth on ancient/mature Oaks and are extremely similar to Cryptocephalus labiatus.
 The elytral puncturation is much finer on querceti, and although websites and literature often quote querceti as having completely clear yellow legs, there is usually some darkening of the hind femora.
 In labiatus, the rear legs are usually completely dark, with at least some degree of darkening on all other legs.
 C. querceti also appears less short and bulky than labiatus, even in the field and the females are larger (>3.5mm) than the male.
-1998 (Lott, D.) and 2010 (Alexander, K.) have provided the only recent records from the Sherwood Forest NNR, until we found C. querceti in 2011 at Clipstone Old Quarter.
+1998 (Lott, D.) and 2010 (Alexander, K.) have provided the only recent records from the Sherwood Forest NNR, until we found C. querceti at Clipstone Old Quarter in 2011.

 ......